vbookshelf/Offline-PDF-Redactor/README.md

 - Offline-first and privacy-first single file web app.
 - Checks the exported redacted file to ensure security.
 - No installation needed.
 Simply download and double-click the index.html file to launch from your desktop.
 The app will open in your browser.
-- Quiet and simple UI.
+- Quiet and simple UI that's designed to reduce cognitive load.
 - No Monetization/Dark Patterns - no advertisements, cookies, hidden tracking pixels, premium upgrades, or sign-up walls.
 - Free and open source.